fzumstein/newstack/README.md

 So why Socket.IO?

 * python-socket.io provides all the plumbing and tooling in Python that you would otherwise have to build yourself:
-    * `sio.emit` is all it needs to sends a message from a function, a background tasks, or from an external process (via redis or other message queues)
+    * `sio.emit` is all it needs to send a message from a function, a background tasks, or from an external process (via redis or other message queues)
-    * Works with a single uvicorn instance that handles both web app and Socket.IO server for development and simple production setups where a single uvicorn worker is sufficient
+    * Works with a single uvicorn instance that handles both web app and Socket.IO server for development and simple production setups (where a single uvicorn worker for the web app is sufficient)
     * Works with every Python web framework, including synchronous ones (WSGI)
 * Socket.IO provides a few features on top of WebSockets, such as rooms (to send messages to specific clients) and easy reconnection etc., see: https://Socket.IO/docs/v4/#is-socketio-still-needed-today
 * Rendering templates and sending them via WebSockets/SSE isn't really baked into the backend frameworks such as FastAPI